Optimizing quantum error correction protocols with erasure qubits: Superconducting architectures

 Standard transmons and cavities would require a very high frequency ($\gtrsim 10 \unit{GHz}$) drive.
-Parametrically driving the transmons at the min/max point of the tuning curve would reduce this frequency by a factor of 2, using the quadratic response to the flux, at the expense of reducing the speed of the pulse.
+This can be partially mitigated by driving the transmon's frequency using a flux drive around its minimum or maximum frequency.
+At this point, the flux is only second-order sensitive to flux~\cite{didier2019ac}, which doubles the effective drive frequency at the expense of reducing the speed of the pulse.

 It is also possible to implement the reset operation for the dual-rail qubit using quantum operations that preserve the erasure information.
 For example, similar to Ref.~\cite{Levine2023}, the erasure detection can be implemented using an ancilla qubit.
 The ancilla is coupled to the dual-rail qubit, shifting its energy gap when the dual-rail qubit decays outside the computational subspace.
 An XY drive at the shifted frequency excites the ancilla only when the dual-rail qubit is erased, without dephasing the computational subspace.
 A reset pulse can be applied to the dual-rail qubit by applying a cross-resonance drive on the ancilla~\cite{magesan2020effective}, which would only excite the dual-rail qubit when the ancilla is excited.
 The erasure information can later be recovered by measuring the ancilla.